All DigiPen (Singapore) students hold certain rights with respect to their education records. These include:

 Access to Educational Records

-Students may easily access their educational records such as grades, degree audit, and schedules by logging in SRS.
+Students may easily access their educational records such as grades, degree audit, and schedules by logging into the SRS (or IN4SIT for undergraduates of AY2020 cohort and onwards).
 If you want to access some information from your permanent record that are not available in SRS, please complete and submit the Student Records Request form to the Registrar’s Office.
 You must specify the documents which you like to view or photocopy.